Get started by searching below:

 Call us at (855) 264-6310 right now or get a free case review to start the process.

-What are the 7 types of elderly abuse?
+What are the 7 main categories of abuse of elders?

-The 7 most common types of elderly abuse include:
+The 7 most common types of elder abuse include:

 1. Physical abuse